-“Shakespeare in Love & War: The Histories”, written by William Shakespeare; produced by Shakespeare XPosed (part of the KC Fringe Festival): seen July 24, 2011
+“Shakespeare in Love & War: The Histories”, written by William Shakespeare, directed by Alan Tilson.
+Produced by Shakespeare XPosed (part of the KC Fringe Festival).
+First produced 2011.
+(Seen July 24, 2011.)

 This is the toughest part of writing reviews.
 I like Alan Tilson, the man behind Shakespeare XPosed (and Shaittie Shakespeare).
 He’s a great guy who has stage presence and knows his stuff.
 I had missed his previous Shakespeare Fringe Fest outings, and I had made it a point to make him a top priority this year as a result.
 But in the end, I didn’t care for this year’s outing, and since I like him, I’m having a hard time writing up my thoughts as to why.

 “Shakespeare in Love & War: The Histories” is a series of 16 monologues from Shakespeare’s history plays, and ending with one sonnet.
 According to the Fringe description, it “chronicle life’s ups & downs in love and war”, and “the acting style is highly illustrated”.
 He had readily admitted beforehand that there was no real rhyme or reason as to what monologues he chose or the order in which he performed them, and I’m curious why he went with Henry’s “Once more unto the breach, dear friends” speech, but not the St. Crispen’s Day speech.

 And while it’s true, there’s nothing connecting Shakespeare’s various speeches from the different shows, I would like to think you can still put them into some order that follows a general story arc: start with your ones that are at the beginning, prologues and back story; lead into your contemplation ones that typically are in the middle of the play; go into the ones that are all ‘let’s go get them!’; and end with ones that reflect on what we just saw.